Dave031387/DRSSoftware.DRSBasicDI/README.md

 - **Thread-Safe**: The container is designed to be thread-safe, ensuring that it can be used in multi-threaded environments without issues.
 - **Unit Tested**: The library includes unit tests to ensure the correctness and reliability of the implementation.

+## Overview
+The ***DRSBasicDI*** class library is a simple and lightweight dependency injection container designed for .NET applications.
+It provides a straightforward way to manage object lifetimes and dependencies, making it easier to build maintainable and testable applications.
+The class library
+API is made up of two public classes and three public interfaces.

+Public classes:
+- **ContainerBuilder**: used for building the dependency injection container.
+- **DependencyBuilder**: used within the ***ContainerBuilder*** class to build the ***Dependency*** objects that will be used to control how dependencies will be instantiated by the dependency injection container.

+Public interfaces:
+- **IContainerBuilder**: defines methods used for adding ***Dependency*** objects to the dependency injection container.
+Also defines the ***Build*** method used for building the final dependency injection container.
+- **IContainer**: defines the ***Resolve*** methods of the dependency injection container used for resolving dependencies.
+Also defines the
+  ***CreateScope*** method for creating new dependency scopes.
+- **IScope**: defines the ***Resolve*** methods used by the ***Scope*** object for resolving scoped dependencies.

+In addition to the public classes and interfaces, there are two public attributes:
+- **DIConstructorAttribute**: used to designate one constructor of a class as the constructor to be used by the dependency injection container when resolving dependencies.
+(Useful when there are multiple constructors that could be used.)
+- **ResolvingKeyAttribute**: used to assign an optional resolving key value to one or more constructor parameters.
+(Useful when there is more than one possible implementation for a single dependency type.)

+Finally, there is a ***DependencyLifetime*** enum that can be used to specify the lifetime of each dependency.
+This enum can have any of the following
+values:
+- **Undefined**: the lifetime is undefined.
+This is used only internally by the class library.
+All valid dependencies must have one of the following lifetimes.
+- **Singleton**: only one instance of the resolved dependency will be instantiated for the duration of the program execution.
+- **Scoped**: only one instance of the resolved dependency will be instantiated within any given dependency scope.
+- **Transient**: a new instance of the resolved dependency will be instantiated each time it is requested.

+All of these components will be described more fully in the sections that follow.

 ## The ***ContainerBuilder*** Class
 The ***ContainerBuilder*** class is the main entry point for configuring the dependency injection container.
 It provides methods for registering services, specifying their lifetimes, and building the container.
 The builder pattern is used to create a fluent API that allows for easy chaining of methods.
-The ***ContainerBuilder*** class is designed to be simple and intuitive, making it easy for developers to configure their services without the need for extensive documentation or examples.
-The builder pattern allows for a clean and readable syntax, enabling developers to focus on the configuration of their services rather than the underlying implementation details.

 ### Retrieving an Instance of the ***ContainerBuilder*** Class
-To retrieve an instance of the ***ContainerBuilder*** class, you can use the static method ***Instance***.
+To retrieve an instance of the ***ContainerBuilder*** class, you must use the static ***Instance*** method.
 This method returns a singleton instance of the ***ContainerBuilder*** class, which can then be used to configure the container.
-The ***Instance*** method is a static factory method that provides a convenient way to get the ***ContainerBuilder*** class without the need for a constructor.
-This approach allows for a more streamlined and readable syntax when configuring the container, as developers can chain method calls directly after calling ***Instance***.

 > [!NOTE]
 > *The **Instance** method actually returns an **IContainerBuilder** interface object.
 This provides a level of abstraction between the user's source